Sun Odyssey 469: Operational history

-In a 2014 Sail Magazine review, Emme Hurley rote, "a northeast breeze had been blowing in the mid- to high-teens for hours by the time we emerged from Miami's Government Cut on to the open Atlantic—perfect weather for a good boat test.
+In a 2014 Sail Magazine review, Emme Hurley wrote, "a northeast breeze had been blowing in the mid- to high-teens for hours by the time we emerged from Miami's Government Cut on to the open Atlantic—perfect weather for a good boat test.
 Chatting earlier with Jeanneau America's Erik Stromberg, I’d wondered aloud how the boat would fare in these conditions under a full press of sail with its single rudder.
 Among other things, the boat carries a good deal of beam aft, and at 46ft 1in feet LOA, it’s big enough to benefit from having dual rudders when sailing on its ear.
 However, hardening up beyond Red No. 6, though, the boat dug in and powered into the swells on a close reach as if it were the most natural thing in the world, hitting 7.5-plus knots in the puffs: nice numbers given the in-mast furling main and the standard 106 percent headsail.
 The boat also held its way, easily tacking through the chop, and maintained a light, sensitive helm sailing at a 40-degree apparent wind angle.
 Overall motion in the lumpy seas was surprisingly easy and comfortable."

 In a 2021 review for Yachting Monthly, Toby Hodges wrote, "the Code 0 option, as offered on modern Bénéteaus, certainly enhances Mediterranean sailing.
 The Jeanneau Sun Odyssey 469 is remarkably easy and pleasant to sail.
 Despite just five knots of wind, we still made 4.5 knots thanks to the Code 0 – pretty slick for a big cruising machine.
 And even in the zephyrs I enjoyed steering the boat, something that can't be said for many mass-production boats in light airs."